 The Authority may revise the terminal free time allowed on any cargo if terminal operations or movement of cargoes are interrupted by a Force Majeure event, See Rule 34-085, or any unusual occurrence which, in the judgment of the Authority, warrants the revision of free time.

-Note 3: The Authority will provide terminal storage space on the river margin area of Ocean Terminal, provided such space is available and use of such space is coordinated and approved, in advance, by the Manager of Ocean Terminal Breakbulk and Warehouse Operations.
-River margin free time s five (5) consecutive calendar days.
+Note 1: The Authority will provide terminal storage space on the wharf of Ocean Terminal, provided such space is available and use of such space is coordinated, and approved, in advance, by the Manager of Ocean Terminal Breakbulk and Warehouse Operations.
+Wharf free time at Ocean Terminal is five (5) consecutive calendar days.

 Handling rates stated elsewhere in this schedule shall not apply to the following: